 Well-constructed intro messages can help convert more survey opens into actual responses.
 You can customize the intro message via the Customize Appearance page, which is the same area as the subject line (Intro Message being located under “Advanced Customization”).

 Send a broadcast

 Preempt the NPS survey by reaching out to all those that will be surveyed, providing information on: 1) Why you're reaching out, 2) The nature of the NPS survey (quick, totally open-ended, etc.), 3) How the feedback will be used.
 We recommend sending this broadcast a couple of days to a week before your NPS send.

 These broadcasts work wonders in many verticals, as they help provide far more context, as well as increase engagement since there is a clear connection between the provided feedback and resulting action.
 If you're sending based on a trigger, it can help to send out these broadcasts on a quarterly basis or so.

 While broadcasts are not always a perfect fit for all customers, they’re worth a review as you’re digging into methods to increase engagement.

 You can use our special properties to dynamically update the survey's subject line, intro message, and other areas on a person-by-person basis.
 Including the survey recipient’s name in a subject line or intro message can help personalize the experience and lead to increased engagement.
 You can learn more about special properties here.

 While we maintain exceptional high deliverability rates, it may be worth authenticating with your domain so we can send via a “From” address/domain that is more familiar to those you're surveying.

-We can provide you with CNAME/TXT records that would allow us to send from an address with your domain as opposed to “@delighted.com”.
+We can provide you with CNAME records that would allow you to send from an email address with your domain as opposed to “@delighted.com”.
 This can help increase open rates, since the address will be a bit more familiar, as well as deal with any edge cases where whitelisting may be an issue.

 Interested in setting up these records?
-Let us know and we'll send them over right away!
+Read how to generate them here!